Food

 Now.
 Get a large pot.
 From now on we will refer to it as the "chili pot."
 With the oil, saute the onions and garlic until the onions start getting clear.
 Turn the heat down to low and let it all simmer for about fifteen minutes while you open and begin drinking a beer.
 Check now and then to ensure that stuff is not sticking to the bottom of the chili pot.

 Add about half of the meat.
 If you are using TVP, save this for later.
-Also add one can of tomatoes, the tomato sauce and about 1.5-2 quarts of water (less if you're going to cook it quickly, more if you're going to let it cook slowly all day).
-Then, pour in one bottle of beer.
+Also add one can of tomatoes / the tomato sauce and enough water to cover it all.
 Stir up, and cover.
-Turn heat up to medium.
+Turn heat to Low.
 You want to keep it just warm enough for it to barely be boiling.
 Let it cook slowly for about an hour or two, stirring it regularly as you keep coming into the kitchen for more beer.

 Add the spices (Carroll's or your own) EXCEPT for the corn mesa flour which you will use later.
 Stir well, and make sure no little globs of undissolved spices are floating around in the chili.
 You don't want "Chili Powder Dumplings" now, do you?